StarRocks/starrocks/docs/administration/Cluster_administration.md

     ps aux | grep starrocks_be
     ```

-5. Repeat the above procedures to roll back other BE nodes.
+5. Repeat the above procedures to downgrade other BE nodes.

-#### Roll back Broker
+#### Downgrade Broker

 1. Navigate to the Broker working directory and stop the Broker node.